relliko/Deeps/README.md

 ## Known issues
 - High jump displays as Avalanche and Jump displays as Gale axe
 - Report only shows top 4
+- Missing the first swing of attack rounds may not include the rest of the rounds damage

 ## Patch Notes